ENG 121 English Composition I

 3 Credits

 ENG 121 is designed to introduce students to the standards of writing in both academic and professional settings.
 The class will operate by first introducing, and then allowing students to practice, several written communication skills.
 Throughout, we will work to understand writing as a process, one that is strengthened through critical thinking, deepened by research, and built on a foundation of professional standards.
-Students will articulate a sense of their own skills and goals, and engage in collaborative conversations with peers and their instructor so as to be able to express their ideas more effectively.
+As part of this process, students will also consider how emerging technologies influence contemporary writing environments and the ways writers make informed, ethical choices about their use.
+Students will articulate a sense of their own skills and goals and engage in collaborative conversations with peers and their instructor so as to be able to express their ideas more effectively.
 During the course, students will use the writing process to scrutinize their own perspectives while challenging them to embrace a wider conversation.

 HIM 435 Analyzing Healthcare Data